skwh/pardee-datastore/readme.md

 ### Query Endpoints

 Query endpoints are used to examine the data itself.
-- `GET /groups/:group/dataseries/values`: Returns the names of all avaliable data series, as specified in the `settings.yml` file.
 - `GET /groups/:group/dataseries/:series`: Selects all values from the series table and returns them as CSV or JSON.
 - `POST /groups/:group/dataseries/:series/query`: Perform a query against the data series called `:series` (url parameter variable).
 See the next section for how to perform a query.

 In order to recieve CSV or JSON formatting, you must send the correct `Accepts` header with your request.
 For csv, use the MIME type `text/csv`.
-JSON is the default.
+JSON is the default, but can be specified with the MIME type "application/json".
 If you use a web browser with any of these query endpoints, you are likely to recieve the CSV format, since most web browsers use the `Accepts: text/*` header.

 ### The Query Format